Canada Visitor Visa

 - Be in Canada as at the time of your visa expiration.

-- Ensure your passport is not expiring within the period of the extended stay.
+- Ensure your passport does not expire within the extended stay period.

 - Pay the associated fee for Form IMM 5708.